 Why Does My Cat Meow in The Morning?

 Continuing on with our question series is a funny one I was asked by a friend.
 She goes up to me and said, ‘I have a bone to pick.
 My cat LOVES to meow in the morning.
-Why does she do that?’
+Why does my cat meow so much in the morning?’
 I laughed and gave her my answer.
 After I answered her, I started thinking about the question.
 Why Do Cats Meow in the Morning?

 Cats really do love to meow in the morning, and I am sure there are so many of you at a loss as to why your cat is so LOUD in the morning.
 But, fear not!
 I will give you answers!
 And some tips as to help make your mornings a little easier.